rvduu/ansible-playbook-root-ca/README.md

 ## Usage
+* Update the `vars` section in the playbook to customize the certificate details
-To generate certificates and install them inclusing the HTTPD package on `localhost`
+* Generate certificates and install them inclusing the HTTPD package on `localhost`
 ```
 ansible-playbook --ask-become-pass ansible-playbook-root-ca.yml
 ```